 However, if the accident is a bit more serious, i.e., you have almost bathed the iPhone in water or other liquids, the steps might differ.
 Shut down your iPhone immediately, remove the charger or any Lightning accessory, and check for water damage.

-How to tell if your iPhone is water damaged?
+How do you tell if your iPhone is water-damaged?

 Apple has very smartly equipped iPhones with Liquid Contact Indicators (LCIs).
-Usually, the indicators sport a white or silver color.
-However, it turns red when it comes in contact with water or a liquid containing water.
+Usually, the indicators are white or silver.
+However, they turn red when they come in contact with water or a liquid containing water.

-So, if the LCI of your iPhone is red, water has seeped through the barriers and mostly initiated some form of water damage.
+So, if your iPhone’s LCI is red, water has seeped through the barriers and mostly initiated some form of water damage.
 Visit this detailed Apple Support guide to see where the LCI is located on your iPhone and whether it is activated or not.

 Does AppleCare cover iPhone water damage?